khmelnitskiianton/HashTable/README.md

 |Aligning                |993603597|1.47x|
 |Vectorization `strcmp()`|858662731|1.71x|

-In this project I use Profilier (Perf & HotSpot) to see weak points in my program, then I use inlining, SIMD instructions, aligning and ASM inserts to get boost in speed.
+In this project I search Hash Functions, use Profilier (Perf & HotSpot) to see weak points in my program, then I use inlining, SIMD instructions, aligning and ASM inserts to get boost in speed.

-Final result is awesome, I find ways how I can speed up my program despite GCC optimizations!

 $DedInsideCoeff = \frac{boost}{amount \space asm-strings} \cdot 100 = \frac{171}{12} = 14,25$ !